ell7devops/azdo-agents_openshift/README.md

 <a id="prerequisites"></a>

 ## ▶ Prerequisites
-- The Agent Pool in AzDO is already in place.
+- The Agent Pool (type: `self-hosted`) in AzDO is already in place.
 - The PAT & SSH key are defined in AzDO & implemented as secrets in ARO.
 - KEDA operator is already installed in ARO.